wokket/HL7-dotnetcore/README.md

 Since version 2.9, some previously deprecated methods starting with lowercase have been removed.
 The replacement methods starting with uppercase shall be used instead.

 Since version 2.21, message.GetValue() will decode the returned content.
 In version 2.33, it was homologated with the Value property.

+Since version 2.39, the nuget package targets .NET 8.0, along with the long-supported .NET Standard 2.0.